grafana/cortex-rules-action/README.md

 ### Master Sync

-The following workflow will sync the rule files in the `master` branch with the configured Cortex cluster.
+The following workflow will sync the rule files in the `master` branch with the configured Mimir cluster.

 ```yaml
 name: sync_rules_master